 …or as we often called him, the Not-Weiler because he was nothing like we expected a Rottie to be.

-We have since changed our perceptions on this and understand them to be the sweetest and most gentle dogs around.
+We have since changed our perceptions of this and understand them to be the sweetest and most gentle dogs.

 So what do you get with a Rottweiler?
 Are Rottweilers good dogs?
 What can you expect of your Rottie?

 A faithful companion who will become the best watchdog you can imagine.

 We were outside playing with the other dogs, and a rather large, beautiful Rottie just walked up to our driveway, went into our carport, laid down, and went to sleep.

 He didn’t bother any of the other dogs.

 Later, when he woke up, we fed him, and he never left.

 He got along great with the rest of the pack, humans, and canines.

 We like to think that he adopted us.